If you had to describe yourself in one word, what would it be?

 Don’t bother answering.
 It’s a stupid question and we all know it.
 (Although for the record, as a child I always used “indescribable”.
 Because I was a smartypants.)

 But it’s surprising how quickly some people take the word “autistic” and apply it as a valid description of a child (or adult), with no extra words necessary.
 Some people are “autistic”, and apparently that’s all we need to know about them.

 Of course, anyone who’s ever even known an autistic person (or ‘person with autism’, but there’ll be plenty of discussion on that later) will know that one word is never enough.
 And the other adjectives- like those in the title- often help a little but divide opinion a lot.

-That said, adjectives/descriptors/labels (depending on your opinion) do seem to me like a necessary evil.
+That said, adjectives and descriptors do seem to me like a necessary evil.
 There are as many different kinds of autism as there are autistic people, so we do need extra language to differentiate between them.

 But when people rely on this extra language too much, we start to have problems.

 In this article, I will go through the main five labels and discuss both sides of the debate- whether the debate is “should we use this term?” or “which of these terms is better?”
 (And yes, this is a discussion.
 I’m aiming to inform here, not persuade.)

 I will be counting them down in what I believe to be the reverse order of importance.